 Measure your room and think about what furniture you want to fit on the rug.
 For example, if you are buying a dining room rug, you will want your table and chairs to fit on it with a little space to spare.
 Or, if you are buying a bedroom rug, you’ll want it to be big enough to go under two-thirds of the bed.

 At The Amish Craftsman, we have various sizes of rugs so you can pick out the one that is just right for your space.

 Rugs come in lots of different materials:

-These materials are suitable for different purposes.
-Not all of them are good for everyone.
+These materials are suitable for different purposes and not all of them are good for every purpose.